computersarecool/dotfiles/README.md

 # dotfiles
-This is a set of files to configure a Ubuntu Linux machine how I like it.
+This is a set of files to configure a Ubuntu Linux machine how I like it

 It contains three things
 - A setup bash script which will install packages and get programs